shortercode/helium-html/README.md

 `Emitter` is an `Observable` that is analogous to a Rxjs Subject.
 It implements the method `emit` which sends a value to all it's subscribers immediately.
 `Store` is an `Observable` that is analogous to a Rxjs BehaviourSubject.
 It contains a value which is sent to new subscribers immediately, updates to the value are sent to all subscribers.
 The initial value is set via the constructor, and changed using the `update` method.

 `AbstractObservable` is an abstract class which implements `Observable`.
 It is used as a base for `Emitter` and `Store`.
 It is exposed so that developers may implement their own `Observable` classes with custom behavior.
-It provides a default implementation for `pipe` as well as some other utility methods but requires the implementor to define their own `watch` method, which is where the bulk of the class specific behavior for `Observable`s occur.
+It provides a default implementation for `pipe` as well as the common operators `filter` and `map`.
+However, requires the implementor to define their own `watch` method, which is where the bulk of the class specific behavior for `Observable`s occur.

-helium `Observable`s do not support error or completion events.
+Helium `Observable`s do not support error or completion events.
 Any faults are thrown back to the trigger.
 If you wish to pass any error state onto a subscriber I advise utilizing a Result style algebraic type that wraps the success/failure state of an operation.
 Any subscription to an `Observable` returns a `Disposable` object, by calling the `dispose` method of this object any subscriptions will be cancelled.

 ## Project status

 This project is currently in pre-release state.
-Many of the ideas have been fleshed out and implemented, with minimal testing.
-Some use cases are not fully covered, and performance has not been optimized.
-But it stands as a proof of concept.
-Some things might change and break before reaching 1.0.0, after which normal semver rules will be observed for breaking changes.
+Implementation of Observables, common operators and core behavior of the library have been completed and extensive tests written.
+Some things might still change and break before reaching 1.0.0, after which normal semver rules will be observed for breaking changes.